swatipote7992/tech-challenge-risk-score-frontend/README.md

 ### Starting

-The app runs on Node v10, it may work against other versions but is untested.
+The app runs on Node v12 LTS, it may work against other versions but is untested.

 Run `npm install` to install the dependencies, then `npm start` to start the app.
 This should open your browser and navigate to `localhost:3000`